hellmarbecker/blog/_posts/2023-03-07-selective-bulk-upserts-in-apache-druid.markdown

 categories: blog druid imply adtech tutorial update crud
 ---

 [Apache Druid](https://druid.apache.org/) is designed for high query speed.
-The [data segments](https://druid.apache.org/docs/latest/design/segments.html) that make up a Druid datasource (think: table) are generally immutable: You do not update or replace individual rows of data; however you can replace an entire segment by a new version of itself.
+The [data segments](https://druid.apache.org/docs/latest/design/segments.html) that make up a Druid datasource (think: table) are generally immutable: You do not update or replace individual rows of data; however you can replace an entire segment with a new version of itself.

 Sometimes in analytics, you have to update or insert rows of data in a segment.
 This may be due to a state change - such as an order being shipped, or canceled, or returned.
 Generally, you would have a _key_ column in your data, and based on that key you would update a row if it exists in the table already, and insert it otherwise.
 This is called `upsert`, after the name of the command that is used in many SQL dialects.